 Identify Wires for your Motion Sensor

 - The other pair of wires for the motion detection signal are most likely connected to one of the zone inputs on your existing alarm panel.
-They may be wired with end-of-line resistors at the alarm panel.
+They may be wired with end-of-line resistors at the alarm panel or in the motion these will need to be removed for a Conversion to function correctly.
 Disconnect this pair of wires from your existing alarm and remove and discard the resistors (or save them for a different project).

 If your motion sensors need power, you can draw power from the Konnected device base as long as you are powering thedevice with the correct voltage.
 Most motion sensors and alarm system components operate on 12V DC, so in that case,power the Konnected device with the 12V DC power adapter.
 Then you can draw power for your motion sensors from the AUX and - AUX on the bottom left of the device base.

 Once you’ve connected the motion sensor power wires, connect the signal wires to

 G(round) and Zone 1-5 on the bottom right side of the board.

 Most alarm system motion sensors are hard-wired to be normally closed (NC).
 Some motion sensors have both NC and Normally Open (NO) contacts.
 If your hardware has this option, use the NC contact.